-An employee who believes that he or she is being or has been subjected to harassment prohibited by this policy must report the harassment to the Clerk or Secretary, as applicable, the employee's respective presiding officer, the human resources director or the executive director.
+An employee who believes that he or she is being or has been subjected to harassment prohibited by this policy must report the harassment to his or her supervisor, the employee's office director, the human resources director or the executive director..
 The Legislature has established the following procedures to facilitate a prompt resolution of complaints of harassment.

 Upon receipt of a written or oral complaint, the person notified shall immediately notify the human resources director, who shall investigate the complaint.
-Unless circumstances warrant otherwise, such investigations and appropriate corrective actions are generally in consultation with the Clerk for employees in the Office of the Clerk of the House or Secretary for employees in the Office of the Secretary of the Senate.
+Unless circumstances warrant otherwise, such investigations and appropriate corrective actions are generally in consultation with the employee's office director and the executive director.
 Any employee who is determined, after investigation, to have harassed another employee in violation of this policy will be subject to appropriate disciplinary action up to and including termination of employment.